kahopkin/companycommunicatorwiki/Deployment-guide.md

      * App Service

 1. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
-   * The app service names `[Base Resource Name]` must be available.
+   * The app service name `[Base Resource Name]` must be available.
 For example, if you select `contosocommunicator` as the base name, the name `contosocommunicator` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
    * Remember the base resource name that you selected.
 We will need it later.

 1. Fill in the various IDs in the template: